Introduction to the Wolf

 There is the Mexican wolf, found in parts of southern New Mexico and central Arizona.
 This species is also highly endangered.
 Mexican wolves weigh between 50 and 90 pounds.
 The average length of a Mexican wolf is 50 to 64 inches long.
 Its average height is 24 to 32 inches.

-There is the arctic wolf, found in Canada, Alaska, and Northern Minnesota.
-Arcticc wolves weigh around 175 pound.
+There is the Arctic wolf, found in Canada, Alaska.
+Arctic wolves can weigh over 100 pounds.
 The average height of an arctic wolf is 25 to 31 inches.
 Their body length averages between 3 to 5 feet.